 In the event of an aviation accident, injuries and property damage are almost always sustained.
 Fatalities can also occur.
 As demand for air travel continues to rise, so does the risk that passengers will be involved in an aviation accident.

 If you find yourself the victim of an aviation accident, it’s important to know your rights.
-The Little Rock aviation accident attorneys at McMath Woods P.A. are prepared to help you understand the applicable laws and reach your goals.
+A Little Rock aviation accident lawyer at McMath Woods P.A. can help you understand the applicable laws and reach your goals.
 In order to start that process, it’s important to understand the ins and outs of air travel and aviation accidents.

 General Aviation Versus Commercial Aviation